 We are very proud of our charity work at Full Media, and we are always looking for new ways to support organisations that either help children or the environment.
 We are best known for our partnership with Rainforest Trust UK, having saved 360 acres of rainforest already this year and having pledged to donate £1 per paperback sale of The Problem with Poppy by Emma Sandford, but it doesn’t stop there.

-We also work with local children’s charity Visyon, who support the mental and emotional health of children, young people and their families.
+We like to support local charities where possible.
+We work with children’s charity Visyon, who support the mental and emotional health of children, young people and their families.
 We recently did a joint Zoom session with them and Franklyn Financial Management to celebrate the launch of The Problem with Poppy, in which Visyon’s Izzy and Laura held an excellent craft workshop to encourage the kids watching to express themselves through art.
 Author Emma has offered to donate 10 signed copies of the book to the charity, who want to give it to their counsellors so that they can use it as a tool to help kids talk about trauma, trust and isolation issues.

 We were also proud to take part in Visyon’s Spring Fun Pack earlier this, providing them with an exclusive video of Nick Jones reading Go to Sleep by fellow Full Media author Marion Adams, and we donated books as a prize for a craft competition.